Better Marketer Survey Results: How To Do Your Best Work In 2016

 - Eliminate wasted time with effective content planning (a tool like CoSchedule can help with this).
 You can also do what did with our monthly content planning meeting.
 Take sticky notes and have your team write out all their ideas.
 Then put them on the wall and discuss.
 You’ll be amazed how quick great ideas will come to you.

 - Leverage tools that fill gaps in your skill set.
 For example, if you’re a writer, this could mean design tools like Canva (more on this, and other tools, in a bit) or even hiring a designer.
-You can get anything designed starting at $5 if you go to Fiverr.

 - Focus only on the tactics and tasks that can deliver the most impact.
 Look at your data in Google Analytics, see which posts are driving the most traffic, and try to figure out what’s different between your top performing and lowest performing content.
 Then, do more of what works (and less of what doesn’t) to make sure what little time you have is being used effectively.